dmeim/ilovemypretty.com/public/feelings/patient/message.md

-Patience is a quiet strength, and choosing to wait and trust the timing takes real faith.
-Whatever you're waiting for will be worth it—the waiting season is preparation time.
+Patience is a quiet strength, choosing to wait and trust His timing takes faith.
+Lean on Him for guidance.